Clinical Psychologist – Career, Salary & State Licensure

 Entering the profession requires extensive education and training.
 In the United States, clinical psychologists typically earn a doctoral degree in psychology, most commonly a doctor of psychology (PsyD) or a doctor of philosophy (PhD) in psychology, followed by supervised clinical experience and state licensure.
 PhD programs generally emphasize research alongside clinical training, while PsyD programs focus more heavily on applied practice, but both pathways prepare graduates to provide psychological services at the highest level of care.

-Meet the Expert: Chris Barry, PhD
+Q&A with Expert: Chris Barry, PhD

 Dr. Christopher Barry is a professor of psychology at Washington State University whose work focuses on personality development and behavioral adjustment in children and adolescents.
 He studies topics such as narcissism, self esteem, psychopathy related traits, social media behavior, and risk and protective factors associated with youth conduct problems.